coolatom/TireSeasonAdviser/README.md

 # Tire Season Adviser
 **Tire Season Advisor** is a lightweight, responsive web application that provides real-time tire recommendations based on current weather conditions and geolocation.
 It helps users decide between summer and winter tires by analyzing temperature thresholds and delivering clear, actionable guidance.
-Powered by React with Tailwind and AccuWeather API.
+Powered by React with Tailwind and AccuWeather & Open Meteo APIs.

 <div>
   <img src="assets/Light-Mode.png" alt="Screenshot of a Tire Season Advisor app page, colored in stock Light Mode palette." width = "500">